intuition-dev/INTUITION2/SETUP.md

         // create a directory where you will mount mkdir ~/admin/prod

-        // use the FTP user name and address of your static site (same as in step 1)
+        // use the FTP user name and address of your static app (same as in step 1)
         // if you wish to use S3, follow the instructions at S3.md sshfs -o allow_other USERNAME@HOST_IP:/ ~/admin/prod